stefek99/htmlshell/readme.md

 Then I figured that being able to do something like open a new tab (because let’s face it, the browser is surely already open) and hit “htmlshell[CTRL+ENTER][CLICK][CTRL+C][ALT+TAB][CTRL+V]” was a lot easier (even if it doesn’t look that way at first glance ;) than typing out all those boilerplate tags yet again.

 Thus, here we are.
 If you find the site useful, awesome.
-If you feel like adding to it here, awesomer.
+If you feel like adding to it here, awesome.

+:)